-Two very special days for the Boy Scouts of America are Scout Sunday and Scout Sabbath.
-First observed in 1914, the days honor the contributions of boys and adults to Scouting.
+Three very special days for the Boy Scouts of America are Scout Sunday, Scout Sabbath, and Scout Jumuah.
+First observed in 1914, the days honor the contributions of youth and adults to Scouting.

 Recently, the National Association of Muslim Americans on Scouting began celebrating Scout Jumuah which honors the contributions of young people and adults to Scouting within the Muslim community.

 Celebrating Scout Sunday, Scout Sabbath, and Scout Jumuah can help introduce the Scouting program to congregation members who may not know about it.